IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Motivation

 Since the interaction between apps and the system is based on natural language instructions, they are more challenging to automatically sanitize as compared to sanitizing interaction through clearly defined programming interfaces, as it has been the case in other computing systems~\cite{pedro2023prompt,liu2023demystifying}.

-Similarly, there is extensive interaction between apps and the system, and thus apps cannot be simply executed in sandboxes with limited access to external resources, as it has been the case in other computing systems.
+Similarly, there is extensive interaction between apps and the system, and thus apps cannot be simply executed in sandboxes with limited access to external resources.
 Instead, apps in LLM-based systems need to be aware of system capabilities (e.g., the existence of other apps for collaboration), require access to user data shared beyond the scope of the app (e.g., if needed for fulfilling queries), and prior user interactions (e.g., to provide contextually relevant and personalized responses) to effectively carry out the tasks with minimal user involvement.

 These differences require rethinking conventional isolation and collaboration interfaces.
 Specifically, in LLM-based systems, sandboxes need to be provided with rich user data and contextual information, and secure interfaces need to be defined for natural language-based collaboration between third-party apps and LLM, who may not have prior relations.